Supporting Players through the College Search

-The intent of this part is to provide parents of high school student-athletes practical advice that will help you support your child in exploring college soccer opportunities.
-Your role is to provide direction and support; it is not your role to find your child a college placement.
-Your child will be more confident of the final outcome if they have been the active participants in the process.
+The role of the parent in supporting players in exploring college soccer opportunities is to provide direction and support — it is not a parents role to control the college placement process.
+Players will be more confident of the final outcome if they have been the active participants in the process.

 Freshman Year of High School

-Relax … let your child adjust to high school without making soccer their sole focus.
-Help your student choose courses that are both interesting and challenging.
+Relax … players need time to adjust to high school without making soccer their sole focus.
+Help the players choose courses that are both interesting and challenging.
 Establishing strong time management skills now in terms of balancing soccer, school and friends will pay huge dividends in the future.
-Remember that academics should always be the #1 priority.
-Good grades are important from the beginning and if your child is struggling, seek out help before they see themselves as unsuccessful.
-Expect and accept the distractions that surround your child at this age: learner’s permit, homecoming, prom, relationships with friends and homework.
-Establish and encourage good nutritional habits and sleep patterns.
-All of the changes that surround your child as a high school freshman require a tremendous expenditure of energy and calories.
+Academics should always be the #1 priority.
+Good grades are important from the beginning and if struggles occur, seek out help before the players begin to view themselves as unsuccessful.
+Expect and accept the distractions that surround players at this age: learner’s permit, homecoming, prom, relationships with friends, homework and more.
+Assist with establishing and encouraging good nutritional habits and sleep patterns.
+All of the changes that surround a high school freshman require a tremendous expenditure of energy and calories.
 Keep your eyes open to what your child is eating – if your hear the word “diet” in their vocabulary, look and listen to what they are eating and why they believe they need to diet.
 Review your child’s soccer club schedule and upcoming tournaments for the year.

-Buy a large, clear storage box to organize all the college mail that will begin to arrive this fall.
+Buy a large, clear storage box to organize all the college mail that will begin to arrive in the fall.
 File the college packets alphabetically.
-This box will be a major focal point for your child over the next three years!
-On the outside of each packet, your child can jot down what they saw as strong positives or negatives about the school after they have reviewed the information.
-Consider purchasing a college resource book and/or set up a meeting with your HS counselor.
+This box will be a major focal point over the next three years!
+On the outside of each packet, have the players make notes of what they saw as strong positives or negatives about the school after they have reviewed the information.
+Consider purchasing a college resource book and/or set up a meeting with your high school counselor.
 These resources will list colleges throughout the United States and/or abroad and will provide information regarding the soccer program, academics and admission requirements and contacts.

-The junior year is the most important year for exposure to prospective college coaches and recruiters.
+The sophomore and junior years are the most important years for exposure to prospective college coaches and recruiters.

-The mail and email you send and receive as well your child’s Facebook, Twitter and other social media outlets could be viewed by college coaches.
+The mail and email sent and received in addition to the player’s social media accounts all may be viewed by college coaches.
 Take the time to have an active discussion regarding their use of social media to be sure their online activities are appropriate.

-If you are not confident in the amount of exposure your child will receive, explore other opportunities with your club coaching staff, such as guest playing or attending a summer camp at a college they are interested in attending.
-Camps can be a great venue for your player to gain increased visibility at a particular school and to have the opportunity to interact with the coaching staff.
-Be sure to check the dates of the camp and to look at whom they list as instructor’s to make sure that the coach will be in attendance.
-Staying on the college campus will also provide a firsthand look at what living in the dorm will be like and what the campus and community are like.
+In additional to college showcase and game playing exposure, attending a summer camp at a college of interest to the player may be a good additional opportunity for exposure.
+Camps can be a great venue for players to gain increased visibility at a particular school and to have the opportunity to interact with the coaching staff.
+Be sure to check the dates of the camp and to look at the list of camp instructors to be sure the coach from the school of interest will be in attendance.
+Staying on the college campus also provides a firsthand look at dorm living in the dorm and the campus community.

-Whew… you’re in the home stretch!
-Keep it in perspective and ENJOY this crazy time in your child’s life.
+Whew… in the home stretch!
+Keep it in perspective and ENJOY this crazy time.
 It is stressful but can be so rewarding too!
 Be supportive.
-Do not pressure your child into decisions.
+Do not pressure players into decisions.
 Let them decide what college will be the best fit for them.
-Feel free to contact your child’s club coaches with any questions and need for further assistance.
+Please contacts FC Boulder club coaches with any questions.